Rahbar-Ali/web-student-tracker/README.md

 * More development is on the way, please do remind if any thing is missing or not understandable

 # Thank You
-* Engineering, Rahbar Ali Haider
+* Engineer, Rahbar Ali Haider